ShannonDescriptors/MLP-and-hybrid-MLP-CNN-models-with-Shannon-entropy-framework/README.md

 Notes:

-The function file is KiNet_mlp.py.
+The function file is KiNet_mlp.py and datasets_molpred_2D_1image_resnet.py under image_processing folder.
 Therefore, directly run the other python files apart from this one.

 The objectives and usage of the rest of the scripts are as follows: Please run the python scripts directly or using the command line 'python <script_name.py> from the terminal